leosol/cloud-feio/README.md

 # Cloud-*Feio* (Ugly - in portuguese)

-Cloud-*Feio* is a tool which aims to help in the identification of a virtual host in suspected networks.
-It is capable to find virtual hosts that respond HTTP requests, HTTPS requests with Server Name Identification (SNI) and HTTPS with with the Host header (without SNI).
+Cloud-*Feio* is a tool which aims to help in the identification of a virtual host final IP address.
+It is capable of searching virtual hosts that respond HTTP requests, HTTPS requests with Server Name Identification (SNI) and HTTPS with with the Host header (without SNI).
 This tool might be used to **find hosts behind cloudflare** (you have to have at least an idea of which networks the host might be under).

 ### Basic usage